j2css/j2c-pocketgrid/README.md

 ## Usage

 The wonderful [PocketGrid documentation](http://arnaudleray.github.io/pocketgrid/docs/) applies in full to `j2c-pocketgrid` as well.
-Learning to use PocketGrid means learning CSS, rather than non-portable grid framework knowledge.
+Learning to use PocketGrid means learning CSS, rather than non-transferable grid framework knowledge.

 We'll assume for now that you want to create scoped/localized classes.